ChowdaryManyam/CH32V003-MounRiverStudio-Guide/README.md

 **CH32V003-MounRiverStudio-Guide**
- © 2024 by Brahmananda Chowdary Manyam (Schrodinger Guru) is licensed under Creative Commons Attribution-ShareAlike 4.0 International
+ © 2024 by Chowdary Manyam (Schrodinger Guru) is licensed under Creative Commons Attribution-ShareAlike 4.0 International

 This repository is a comprehensive guide for working with the CH32V003, a 32-bit RISC-V microcontroller designed for industrial-grade applications.
 The CH32V003 series is powered by the QingKe RISC-V2A core, supports a maximum clock frequency of 48MHz, and provides a versatile feature set ideal for low-power, compact designs.